 The milling cutter is fixed on the spindle to work with angular surfaces.
 Some vertical milling machines allow you to adjust the spindle up and down.

 What Is a Vertical Knee Mill

-Vertical mills are ideal for projects on a single side, such as sectioning operations or finishing operations like end millwork.
+Vertical mills are ideal for projects on a single side, such as sectioning or finishing operations like end millwork.
 Vertical mills are into two vertical milling machine types: bed and turret milling machines.
 Each mill functions differently from the other and offers unique advantages.

 Features of a knee mill

 The column has a base, and the casting supports all other milling machine parts.
 The column features an oil reservoir and a pump that lubricates the spindle.
 It rests on the base, and the knee base has a coolant reservoir and a pump.
 These are required to cool off the milling machine during teaching operations.

 The knee is a casting that supports the saddle and table.
 All gearing mechanisms are within the knee.
 It is secured to the column by dovetail ways, supported, and adjusted by a vertical positioning screw.
 That is the elevating screw.
 It adjusts the knee up and down, raising or lowering the lever.
 Use the help of a hand or power feed.

 It is a rectangular casting that comes on the top of the saddle.
 It holds the work or work holding devices.
 The table comes with multiple T-slots holding the work and work holding devices.
 You are allowed to control the table by hand or by power.
 To move the table by hand, engage and turn the longitudinal hand crank.
 To move it through power, engage the longitudinal direction feed control lever.